 8. Herb-Lemon Zest Butter

 Another “what more do I need to say,” right?
 Get the recipe from bon appetit here.
+Of course, you can use this butter in a variety of cooking and baking needs, and you’d be surprised by how much butter benefits from a lemon zest.

 9. Keep brown sugar soft

 Adding some lemon peel (with traces of pulp and pith removed) to your brown sugar can help keep it moist and easy to use.
+A great choice if you don’t want your brown sugar to get dried out.

 10. Lemon AP Cleaner

 Also known as lemon vinegar, this stuff is awesome at cutting grease and disinfecting.
 To make, simply place a bunch of lemon peels in any sized glass jar (mason jars would work great).
 Pour white vinegar over.
 Put the lid on and let it sit for 2 weeks (I promise, it’s worth the wait).
 Then strain the liquid.
 Combine this with water (using a 50/50 ratio) and then use as you would your normal all purpose cleaner.
+You can even put it in a spray bottle for easy application to any tough-to-clean areas.

 11. Get rid of ants and pests